cosmos72/schemesh/doc/lineedit/ansi.md

 ### schemesh lineedit linectx

-The library `(schemesh lineedit linectx)` provides two functions for prompt customization:
+The library `(schemesh lineedit linectx)` provides the following functions for prompt customization:

+`(linectx-prompt-proc)` returns the current prompt updater

+`(linectx-prompt-proc proc)` registers procedure `proc` as the prompt updater:
+  `proc` will be invoked with a single argument `lctx` each time schemesh needs to draw the prompt

 `(linectx-prompt-ansi-text lctx)` extracts the current prompt from `lctx` object and converts it to a mutable `ansi-text` object